Ask AI

 })();

-If the permission is not granted, consider displaying a user-friendly message directing them to:
+If permission is not granted, direct users to:

-Dynamic Web TWAIN v19.3 introduces user-experience enhancements to better surface local service connectivity and permission issues.
+Starting from v19.3, Dynamic Web TWAIN now includes UX enhancements to better surface local-service connectivity and permission issues.

 These changes do not alter or bypass Chromium’s security model.
-Their purpose is to make permission-related failures easier to identify and understand, and to guide users to the appropriate browser settings when access is blocked.
+They make permission-related failures easier to identify and guide users to the correct browser settings.

 The key improvements include: